ESEO-Tech/ATL-Tools-Library/3rd Parties Libraries.md

 This code is licensed under the MIT licences, a copy of the licence is available at https://github.com/xcsp3team/XCSP3-Java-Tools/blob/master/LICENSE.
 Another copy of the license is available in the `3rd parties licenses/LICENSE-xcsp3` file in this repository.

+## Jcommander

+Sources are available at : https://github.com/cbeust/jcommander/

+This code is licensed unser the Apache License 2.0, a copy of the license is available in `3rd parties licenses/LICENSE-jcommander` in this repository.